unjs/nitro/docs/content/1.guide/3.community/contribution.md

----
-title: Contribution
+# Contribution

-description: Thank you for all your contributions! 💛
+Thank you for all your contributions! 💛
----

 **Before everything, please make sure there is an option issue either confirming issue/bug 🐛 and there is already a dicussion with 👍 to add an enhancement.**